arianasuha/Checkpoint/README.md

 # Checkpoint
-A version control system using Python OOP concepts.
+A version control system using Python OOP concepts combined with Observer and Singleton design pattern.